Replit vs Figma: The Complete Comparison Guide

 At $25 monthly for Core, you get AI assistance, hosting infrastructure, deployment capabilities, and the complete development environment in one package.
 The effort-based pricing model means you pay for actual compute usage, with $25 in credits included that covers substantial development and hosting for most projects.

 For enterprise teams, Replit provides SOC 2 Type 2 compliance, SAML SSO, role-based access control, and private deployments.
-The Azure partnership ensures enterprise-grade security and scalability for mission-critical applications.
+The Microsoft Azure partnership ensures enterprise-grade security and scalability for mission-critical applications.

 Figma Pricing